spiral/docs/framework/memory.md

 ```

 ## Use Cases
-The general idea of memory is to speed up an application by caching executing of some functionality.
+The general idea of memory is to speed up an application by caching execution result of some functionality.
 The memory component
 is used to store the configuration cache, ORM and ODM schemas, list console commands and tokenizer cache;
 it can also be used to cache compiled routes and etc.